opentorah/opentorah/collector/README.md

   work with Cloud Run?
 Should I use it?
 - [ ] use [Tips](https://cloud.google.com/run/docs/tips/java) to configure memory size;
   I see Cache evictions under memory pressure locally and do not see OOM even with 128MB;
-  lemme configur the thing in Cloud Run with 256 and see if it holds up...
+  lemme configure the thing in Cloud Run with 256 and see if it holds up...
 - [ ] update this write-up;